OzanSen1986/data-transformation/README.md

-# Projects with etl and data analytics using core capabilities of python libraries (pandas, numpy etc).
+# functional programming using pandas framework of python.